 Our government is broken.
-But disease is on Capitol Hill, not 1600 Pennsylvania Avenue.
+But disease the is on Capitol Hill, not at 1600 Pennsylvania Avenue.
 And the guy peddling change in his ego-driven quest for the Oval Office brings nothing to the table but the promise of destruction.

 It’s a national embarrassment that Donald Trump can even be the Republican party candidate for president.
 He bragged, boasted, bullied and trash-talked his way into the nomination — calling people names and making fun of people like a bully on a middle school playground.